tomwhartung/seeourminds.com-bootstrap/doc/language_of_seeourminds.md

 # Basis of the Language

-Most of these ideas come from or were inspired by the book Concerning the Spiritual in Art, by Wasilly Kandinsky.
+Most of these ideas come from or were inspired by the book [Concerning the Spiritual in Art, by Wassily Kandinsky](https://archive.org/details/onspiritualinart00kand).

 # The SeeOurMinds.com Language

 The SeeOurMinds.com language consists of the following six terms:

+- Blue: Perception of Ideas
+- Yellow: Perception of Facts
+- Green: Decisions Made Logically
+- Red: Decisions Made Emotionally
+- Vertical: The Dominant Personality Function
+- Horizontal: The Auziliary Personality Function

+The text below describes each of these terms a bit more thoroughly.

 ## Blue: Perception of Ideas